 This mountain is yet another stunning beauty of the Bali island and is also known as the Bukit Penulisan.
 It has an altitude of 1,745 meters and is located in the Bangli regency.
 The well known Balinese Hindu temple of Pura Puncak Penulisan is also located in this region.

-Further Read: Your Guide To A Honeymoon In Kuta Beach, Bali
+Suggested Read: Your Guide To A Honeymoon In Kuta Beach, Bali

 Bali mountains are common spots for mountain climbing and trekking.
 The extreme beauty of the place can be cherished lifelong with Bali mountains photos.
 If you’re a mountain person Bali central mountains are your best catch.
 Plan your trip to Bali for a dose of adventure and fun.